caltechlibrary/dataset/INSTALL.md

 Installation
 ============

 __dataset__ is a set of command line programs run from a shell like Bash.
-It allows you to organize JSON documents into a collection by unique filename.
+It is designed for single user, single process management of a JSON object documents as a collection where JSON documents are referenced by a unique identifier or key.  __datasetd__ is a web service which serves a similar purpose but is intended for supporting multi-user and multi-processes.

 This is generalized instructions for a release.
 For deployment suggestions see NOTES.md

 Compiled version
 ----------------